arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 In python, there's a similar situation: The [seaborn](https://seaborn.pydata.org/) library is a plotting library that works on top of the more basic and powerful library [matplotlib](https://matplotlib.org/), making it easier to use for common data science applications.
 For some kinds of plots, you may be able to get what you want faster by just using matplotlib, but, just as with ggplot2 in R, you'll likely need seaborn to get publication-ready plots.
 To keep things simple, we'll just work in ggplot2 and seaborn from the beginning.

-To use seaborn in python on your own machine, you'll need to [install](https://seaborn.pydata.org/installing.html) it first (this has already been done for you in the pangeo binder instance we're using for hands-on activities in this module).
+To use seaborn in python on your own machine, you'll need to [install](https://seaborn.pydata.org/installing.html) it first.
 You can use either PyPi (`pip install seaborn`) or Anaconda (`conda install seaborn`) to install it, whichever you use for your other python modules.

 When you're ready to use seaborn in python, by convention, seaborn should be imported with the abbreviation sns (this isn't necessary for seaborn to work, but you'll see a lot of help documentation online using the sns abbreviation, so it's a good idea to get in the habit of doing that yourself, too, so that your code is similar to online examples):

 ```python
 import seaborn as sns
 ```

-seaborn is designed to work well with [pandas](https://pandas.pydata.org/) data structures, which are organized a little differently (and generally much better for data science purposes!) from the default data structures in python.
+The seaborn functions are designed to work well with [pandas](https://pandas.pydata.org/) data structures, which are organized a little differently (and generally much better for data science purposes!) from the default data structures in python.
 If you're not using pandas dataframes, though, [you can still use seaborn](https://seaborn.pydata.org/tutorial/data_structure.html).
-We'll be using pandas dataframes in this module.

 Because seaborn is built on top of matplotlib, it doesn't automatically show plots you create, it waits until you ask to see them.
 If you want to see the plots you're making, you need to either use the command `matplotlib.pyplot.show()` after each plot or, if you're using an interactive jupyter notebook you can put it in [matplotlib mode](https://ipython.readthedocs.io/en/stable/interactive/plotting.html).